-- 3. At the discretion of the Associate Dean (Undergraduate Students) of the Faculty of Commerce and Administration:(a) a candidate completing a BCA degree combined with another undergraduate - (a) a candidate completing a BCA degree combined with another undergraduate degree or conjoint degree programme may have up to 160 points subtracted from the total points required to complete both separately; - (b) a candidate completing a BCA degree combined with a double degree programme may have up to 240 points subtracted from the total points required to complete all three degrees separately.
+- 3. At the discretion of the Associate Dean (Undergraduate Students) of the Faculty of Commerce and Administration: - (a) a candidate completing a BCA degree combined with another undergraduate degree or conjoint degree programme may have up to 160 points subtracted from the total points required to complete both separately; - (b) a candidate completing a BCA degree combined with a double degree programme may have up to 240 points subtracted from the total points required to complete all three degrees separately.